-57. The ILO, as the only global tripartite institution, plays a unique role in setting standards on fundamental principles and rights at work.
-Core ILO labour conventions include the Freedom of Association and Protection of the Right to Organise, 1948 (No. 87), which calls on States to prevent discrimination against trade unions, protect employers' and workers' organisations against mutual interference and promote collective bargaining; and the Right to Organise and Collective Bargaining Convention, 1949 (No. 98), which protects workers who are exercising their right to organise, upholds the principle of non-interference between workers' and employers' organisations, and promotes voluntary collective bargaining.
+57. ILO, as the only global tripartite institution, plays a unique role in setting standards on fundamental principles and rights at work.
+Core ILO labour conventions include the Freedom of Association and Protection of the Right to Organize, 1948 (No. 87), which calls on States to prevent discrimination against trade unions, protect employers' and workers' organizations against mutual interference and promote collective bargaining; and the Right to Organize and Collective Bargaining Convention, 1949 (No. 98), which protects workers who are exercising their right to organize, upholds the principle of non-interference between workers' and employers' organizations and promotes voluntary collective bargaining.
 These foundational rights are essential to the protection of other core labour rights.
-ILO signatory states are obliged to respect principles of freedom of association whether or not they have ratified the appropriate conventions80.
-The ILO's Decent Work Agenda calls on countries to respect core conventions, provide for social protection, create decent jobs and engage in genuine social (tripartite) dialogue.
-Also of relevance, the ILO's Domestic Workers Convention, 2011 (No. 189) sets standards for the effective promotion and protection of domestic workers' human rights.
+ILO signatory States are obliged to respect principles of freedom of association whether or not they have ratified the appropriate conventions.
+74 The ILO Decent Work Agenda calls on countries to respect core conventions, provide for social protection, create decent jobs and engage in genuine social (tripartite) dialogue.
+Also of relevance, the ILO Domestic Workers Convention, 2011 (No. 189) sets standards for the effective promotion and protection of domestic workers' human rights.